 I am an Assistant Professor and Canada CIFAR AI Chair in the School of Computer Science at McGill University and at Mila – Quebec AI Institute.
 I serve as Co-founder and Chair of Climate Change AI, a global non-profit focused on catalyzing impactful work at the intersection of machine learning and climate change.
 I am also a Scientific Co-director of Sustainability in the Digital Age.
 My research foci are:

 - Machine learning and climate change: Applications of machine learning to mitigate and adapt to the climate crisis.

 - Deep learning theory: Mathematical understanding of the properties of neural networks.

-I am currently an NSF Mathematical Sciences Postdoctoral Research Fellow at the University of Pennsylvania, working with Konrad Körding.
-My research combines tools from mathematics, computer science, and neuroscience to provide insight into the behavior of neural networks.
-I am also founder and chair of Climate Change AI, a group of academics and industry leaders dedicated to furthering applications of machine learning that meaningfully address the climate crisis.
+I was recently named to the MIT Technology Review “35 Innovators Under 35” list for work in machine learning and climate change.
+Previously, I was an NSF Mathematical Sciences Postdoctoral Research Fellow at the University of Pennsylvania, working with Konrad Körding.
 I received my PhD in Applied Math from MIT in 2018, co-advised by Nir Shavit, Max Tegmark, and Ed Boyden.
-Before that, I was a Fulbright Scholar at the Freie Universität Berlin and an undergraduate at MIT.
+Before that, I was a Fulbright Scholar at the Freie Universität Berlin and an undergraduate in Mathematics and Music at MIT.